 While the chanting and architecture of Lungshan Temple were pure Chinese, my visit to Ximending in northern Wanhua evokes the image of modern Tokyo.
 Dubbed as Harajuku of Taipei, this area is full of sharp energy and vibrant colors.
 It’s highly popular among the younger population thanks to countless hipster stalls and quirky boutiques.

 Amid this youthful atmosphere stands the Red House Theater – Taiwan’s first playhouse.
-Built during the Japanese rule, this building blends Meiji era style with Western architectural patterns.
+Built during the Japanese rule, this building blends the Meiji era style with Western architectural patterns.
 The result is a unique structure that consists of an octagonal and a cruciform structure.
 After two large-scale renovations in 2015 and 2016, Red House Theater was turned into a venue to promote Taiwan’s cultural and creative industries.

 3. Learn a history lesson at the Liberty Square

-My destination for the next day is Taipei’s most prominent square, the Liberty Square.
+My destination for the next day is Taipei’s most prominent square, Liberty Square.
 Since its completion in the late 1970s, this 240,000 m² plaza has served as a major site of public gatherings.
-From red-carpet ceremonies, concerts to outdoor festivals, Taipei residents come here throughout the year.
+From red-carpet ceremonies, and concerts to outdoor festivals, Taipei residents come here throughout the year.
 Many demonstrations also took place on this square.
 But the one that had the biggest impact on Taiwan’s history is the Wild Lily Movement in 1990.

 The Libery Square is a symbol of democratic progress in Taiwan.

 From March 16 to March 22, 1990, thousands of students demonstrated against the one-party rule under KMT.
 They organized a sit-in at Liberty Square and wore white Formosan lilies as a symbol of democracy.
 Unlike their counterpart across the strait, Taiwan’s leaders chose to listen to these young men and women, resulting in the abolishment of the one-party rule in 1996.
 The Wild Lily Movement marked the crucial point of democratization in Taiwan.
-And the Liberty Square has become a symbol of democratic progress since then.
+And Liberty Square has become a symbol of democratic progress since then.

 Liberty Square is flanked by two nearly identical buildings, the National Theater and the National Concert Hall.
 Though modern in function and purpose, their traditional appearance strongly resembles Chinese imperial palaces.
 At the eastern end of the square stands the Chiang Kai-shek Memorial Hall – an imposing white marble structure with a blue octagonal roof.
 Constructed in 1976, this building is a tribute to Chiang Kai-shek, the first president of modern Taiwan.
 While the upper level contains the main hall in which a large statue of Chiang Kai-shek is guarded, the ground floor houses a museum documenting his life and career.